Mackinac Bridge: Work and major accident fatalities

 On September 10, 1978, a small private plane carrying United States Marine Corps Reserve officers Maj.
 Virgil Osborne, Capt.
 James Robbins, and Capt.
 Wayne W. Wisbrock smashed into one of the bridge's suspension cables while flying in a heavy fog.
 The impact tore the wings off the plane, which then plunged into the Straits of Mackinac.
 All three men were killed.

-Because the bridge is not accessible to pedestrians, suicides by jumping from the bridge have been rare, with the most recent confirmed case taking place on December 31, 2012.
+With the exception of the annual Mackinac Bridge Walk on Labor Day, the bridge is not accessible to pedestrians.
+As a result, suicides by jumping from the bridge have been rare, with the most recent confirmed case taking place on December 31, 2012.
+No jumps have occurred during the annual bridge walks.
 There have been roughly a dozen suicides by people jumping off the bridge as of 2013.

 Crossing the bridge

 Some individuals have difficulty crossing bridges, a phenomenon known as gephyrophobia.
 The Mackinac Bridge Authority has a Drivers Assistance Program that provides drivers for those with gephyrophobia, or anyone who is more comfortable having someone else drive them across.
 More than a thousand people use this service every year.
 Those interested can arrange, either by phone or with the toll collector, to have their cars or motorcycles driven to the other end.
 There is an additional fee for this service.

 Bicycles and pedestrians are not permitted on the bridge.
+However, A program is offered to transport bicycles.
 Up until 2017, an exception was allowed for riders of two annual bicycle tours.
-As of March 13, 2020 a program to transport bicycles has been suspended indefinitely due to the COVID-19 pandemic.
 A yearly exception is also made for pedestrians, see "Bridge Walk" below.

 Travelers across the Mackinac Bridge can listen to an AM radio broadcast that recounts the history of the bridge and provides updates on driving conditions.

 Bridge Walk

 The first Mackinac Bridge Walk was held in 1958, when it was led by Governor G. Mennen Williams.
 The first walk was held during the Bridge's Dedication Ceremony held in late June, and has been held on Labor Day since 1959.
 Until 2018, school buses from local districts transported walkers from Mackinaw City to St. Ignace to begin the walk.
-Thousands of people, traditionally led by the Governor of Michigan, cross the five-mile (8 km) span on foot from St. Ignace to Mackinaw City.
+Thousands of people, traditionally led by the governor of Michigan, cross the five-mile (8 km) span on foot from St. Ignace to Mackinaw City.
 Before 1964, people walked the Bridge from Mackinaw City to St. Ignace.
 Prior to 2017, two lanes of the bridge would remain open to public vehicle traffic; this policy was changed in 2017 to close the entire bridge to public vehicle traffic for the duration of the event.
 The Bridge Walk is the only day of the year that hikers can hike this section of the North Country National Scenic Trail.